samkusin/clemens_iigs/docs/Plan.md

 ## DONE

+* Remove ClemensDrive dependencies on WOZ and 2IMG (ClemensNibbleDisk)
+  * Serializer changes with new ClemensNibbleDisk and has_disk field for ClemensDrive
+* IWM 3.5" write support
 * Scan boot to slot 5 may not work vs direct boot to 5
 * GUI improvements
 * ProDOS 16 boot